airbytehq/terraform-provider-airbyte/docs/resources/destination_clickhouse.md

 Required:

 - `tunnel_host` (String) Hostname of the jump server host that allows inbound ssh tunnel.
-- `tunnel_method` (String) must be one of ["SSH_PASSWORD_AUTH"]
-Connect through a jump server tunnel host using username and password authentication
-- `tunnel_port` (Number) Port on the proxy/jump server that accepts inbound ssh connections.
 - `tunnel_user` (String) OS-level username for logging into the jump server host
 - `tunnel_user_password` (String) OS-level password for logging into the jump server host

+Optional:

+- `tunnel_port` (Number) Default: 22
+Port on the proxy/jump server that accepts inbound ssh connections.

 <a id="nestedatt--configuration--tunnel_method--destination_clickhouse_ssh_tunnel_method_ssh_key_authentication"></a>